Use cases

 Zendesk’s AI is broader in scope.
 It includes AI Agents (Essential and Advanced tiers), Copilot, Intelligent Triage, Voice AI, and Action Builder for creating custom automated workflows.
 The March 2026 Forethought acquisition brought additional AI capabilities, and Zendesk now positions itself as a “Resolution Platform.”
 Action Builder lets you connect backend systems so the AI can take actions, not just suggest responses.

-The limitation: Zendesk's AI defaults to agent-approval for destructive actions.
-Processing a refund or cancelling an order typically requires a human to approve the AI's recommendation before it executes.
+The limitation: Zendesk’s AI defaults to agent-approval for destructive actions.
+Processing a refund or cancelling an order typically requires a human to approve the AI’s recommendation before it executes.
 This is a deliberate design choice that prioritises safety over speed, but it means true autonomous resolution is limited.
-The Advanced AI add-on costs $50/agent/month on top of your suite pricing, and overage on automated resolutions costs $2.00 each.
+The Advanced AI add-on costs $50/agent/month on top of your suite pricing, and overage on automated resolutions costs $2.00 each (third-party estimate, not vendor-confirmed; uncapped since January 2026).
 Suite Team plans include only five automated resolutions per agent per month.

-Merchants on r/SaaS see the pattern clearly.
-As one put it, they're "tired of bouncing between tools that promise automation and better workflows but just add more configuration headaches."
+Merchants see the pattern clearly: tools that promise automation and better workflows, but mostly add configuration.

-For a broader view of what best customer service software looks like in 2026, we cover the full landscape separately.
+For a broader view of the best AI agents for customer service in 2026, we cover the full landscape separately.

 E-commerce and omnichannel support